An Overview of Selected Classical Chinese Texts

 The new Empire made many changes, among them the abolition of differences between the previous states, all of which were now included, if precariously, in a single polity.
 Script standardization created a paleographic watershed between texts copied before and after this measure took effect; this is the origin of "old script" and "new script" differences.
 Chin dissolved into a melee of renewed warfare among contenders for the throne shortly after the accession of its incompetent Second Emperor.
 The discontinuity in book transmission was not as great as the 0213 memorial against private ownership of antiquarian writings might imply: members of the Chin Academy still had access to the court library, and were allowed to study and to write.

 Syau Jing: c0220-c0180.
 This is the subordination text par excellence.
 Logically enough, it seems to have arisen under the new autocratic Empire.
 Syau Jing 1-6 (which parallel the portions of the Yi Li that also seem to date from this period) are first externally attested in the Lan layer of the LSCC (c0220-c0112), and so must precede that layer.
 They may be a Chin Confucian concoction, based on the growing myth of the filial Dzvngdz (already visible in MC 7B36, c0250), and advertising Confucianism to the new unified state as promoting hierarchical respect.
 The First Emperor's public inscriptions seem to accept this logic by portraying the Emperor himself as an exemplar of filial piety.
-The remaining 11 chapters, which have a slightly different formal and doctrinal character, and which look back more consistently to the values of the Warring States (one chapter insists on the right, indeed the necessity, of remonstrance), may have been added in early Hàn.
+The remaining 11 chapters of the Syau Jing, which have a slightly different formal and doctrinal character, and which look back more consistently to the values of the Warring States (one chapter insists on the right, indeed the necessity, of remonstrance), may have been added in early Hàn.
 [Top]

 Lw-shr Chun/Chyou: Lan (LSCC 13-20): c0220-c0212.
-These eight chapters were added to the original LSCC by members of the original Lw Bu-Wei team, now working directly under Chin government auspices, and probably in some cases as members of the Chin Academy, where they will have had privileged access to earlier writings.
+These eight chapters were added to the original LSCC by members of the original Lw Bu-wei team, now working directly under Chin government auspices, and probably in some cases as members of the Chin Academy, where they will have had privileged access to earlier writings.
 The early chapters of the Lan ("Overviews") were presented shortly after the establishment of the unified Empire in 0221; some points coincide with Confucian recommendations known to have been made at that time.
-They represent the liberal statecraft of the Chin pre-Imperial and Imperial phases; the recommendations of Li Sz (originally a protégé of Lw Bu-Wei, but now the leading representative of the harder ideological line) were invariably adverse to these proposals, and Li Sz's suggestions were always accepted by the Emperor.
+They represent the liberal statecraft of the Chin pre-Imperial and Imperial phases; the recommendations of Li Sz (originally a protégé of Lw Bu-wei, but now the leading representative of the harder ideological line) were invariably adverse to these proposals, and Li Sz's suggestions were always accepted by the Emperor.
 Some of the worst of the LSCC Lan proposals, such as refeudalization, were actually adopted in Hàn, to its great cost.
 See below for the final layer of LSCC.
 [Top]

 Shweihudi Texts (up to 0217).
 A Chin law official named Syi, serving in what had been Chu territory, died in 0217 and was buried at the Shweihudi site.
-In his cramped coffin, arranged around his body, were many texts whose bamboo strips had become separated.
+In his cramped coffin, arranged around his body, were many texts whose bamboo strips had become separated in the years after their burial.
 They proved to relate to his official function: a few statutes, including one which was explicitly derived from Ngwei; case records; a distinctly Confucianized treatise on how to be a good official, showing the practical appeal of Confucianism for the new bureaucracy already in this period; astrological calendars for both Chin and Chu, evidencing a certain degree of Chin toleration of local traditions; and a small personal diary, giving us a glimpse at the career profile of one Chin official (the standard training period seems to have required two years).
 It is symptomatic of our ignorance that this trove immediately transformed scholarly understanding of Chin administration.
 See the translation and commentary by Hulsewé.
 [Top]

 Mencius Continuation (Mvngdz Wai-shu): c0215-c0190.
 These four not very interesting chapters were excised from the Mencius by its first commentator Jau Chi.
 The first two (one of them entitled Syau Jing) may have been composed by Chi Confucians at the Chin Imperial Academy, in order to represent Confucianism in its Mencian form (that closest to the preferences of the Lw-shr Chun/Chyou group) as compatible with the new autocratic universal state.
-The remaining two probably reflect the mixing of many more or less Confucian lord traditions in early Hàn.
+The remaining two probably reflect the mixing of many more or less Confucian lore traditions in early Hàn.
 These chapters have been recovered largely from quotations in Jvng Sywaen's commentaries to the ritual texts, which were written before Jau Chi prepared his abridged Mencius edition.
 Except as material for the text critic, they are of little interest, and the verdict of posterity seems to support Jau Chi.
 [Top]

 Lw-shr Chun/Chyou: Lun (LSCC 21-26): c0210.
 These final six chapters were added to the previous LSCC, probably at the time of the accession of the Second Emperor, in a continuing attempt by the successors of the Lw Bu-Wei party to influence state policy.
 Curiously for modern readers, but consistently with known policy emphases at the time, they end with a rhyming treatise on agriculture.
 The Chin Dynasty soon collapsed into a state of general war, and the Lun recommendations, whatever their theoretical merit might have been, became moot.
 [Top]